aysetemiz/Batttery-Management-System-Hardware-Design-STM32F072xx/README.md

 - Plugs into any breadboard, or you can use wires
 - Two mounting holes
 - Will keep time for 5 years or more

+## INA1x9 High-Side Measurement Current Shunt Monitor
+The INA139 and INA169 are high-side, unipolar, current shunt monitors.
+Wide input common-mode voltage range, high-speed, low quiescent current, and tiny SOT-23 packaging enable use in a variety of applications